National Lung Cancer Screening Program

 What is the Lung Cancer Screening Consumer Committee?

-The aim of the committee is to provide feedback on resources, communication materials, and to ensure the NLCSP is guided by consumer advice.
+The purpose of the committee is to provide feedback on resources, communication materials, and to ensure the NLCSP is guided by consumer advice.
 To do this we need your help to identify positive and negative experiences in access to and delivery of healthcare services.

 We are always welcoming new members to the committee and would be interested to hear from: